 The academic painting is the Animal Crossing version of Leonardo da Vinci’s Vitruvian Man artwork.
 In this game, there’s only one forged version — the art will have a coffee stain in its top-right corner.
 Take a look above if you need an example!
 If you find an academic painting without a stain, it’s real.

-The amazing painting is based on an oil painting by Rembrandt called The Nightwatch.
+The amazing painting is an oil painting by Rembrandt called The Nightwatch.
 For this painting, take a look at the man with the red scarf in the middle of the painting.
 If he has a hat, the artwork is genuine.
 If he doesn’t have a hat, it’s forged.
 At least forged paintings make good decorations for your town and home!

 If you’ve taken a fine art course, the ancient statue might be vaguely familiar — it’s a copy of a real-world statue called the Dogū.
 There’s just one forged version of this piece, and it has two antennae instead of none.
 Make sure the statue has no antenna instead of two, and you’re good to go.

-The basic painting is based on Thomas Gainsborough’s The Blue Boy.
+The basic painting is Thomas Gainsborough’s The Blue Boy.
 In Animal Crossing, there’s just one forged version of this artwork.
 Keep your eye on the person’s head, and if their bangs are straight and their hair is long, the piece is fake.
 If the person’s hair is wavy and short, it’s real.

-This artwork is based on a painting called A Sunday Afternoon on the Island of La Grande Jatte.
+This artwork is a painting called A Sunday Afternoon on the Island of La Grande Jatte.
 Fortunately, there’s no forged version in Animal Crossing!
 Anytime you see the calm painting in Redd’s shop, it’s real and safe to purchase.

 The real name of this painting is The Gleaners, and it was created by Jean-François Millet in 1857.
 History aside, there’s no forged version of this painting.
 It’s the same deal as above — whenever you see the common painting in Redd’s ship, it’s genuine and safe to buy.